eswotinsky/address-book/README.md

   * Input Example: User inputs their full name.
   * Output Example: Name appears on the screen underlined.

+  * Input Example: User inputs their address or addresses.
+  * Output Example: Name and address or addresses display according to user input.

 ## Technologies Used